RADar-AZDelta/Rabbit-in-a-Blender/README.md

     |---|---
     | -h, --help | Show help message and exit
     | -v, --verbose | Verbose logging (logs are also writen to a log file in the systems tmp folder)
+    | --config | Optional path to the ini config file that holds the database engine configuration.
+Alternatively set the RIAB_CONFIG environment variable, pointing to the ini file.
+Or place a riab.ini file in the current directory.

 <!-- * **Required named arguments:**
     |  command | help